Restore HyWorks Controller

 -

 A progress bar will be displayed on top of the Restore Database window.
-Once completed successfully, a message will be displayed confirming the successful restoration of the database.
+Once completed, a message will be displayed confirming the database restoration.

 Part# 2: Installing Controller with Restored DB